HOME

 You've never resented being short before, but the number of times this town has put you in situations where you have to stand on something in order to reach something important is getting a little exasperating.
 With a short sigh, you clamber onto the table.

-One thing 99.9 % of all players are not so fond of is sudden death.
-I personally don't mind dangerous situations at all, but being shut out of the game without warning is a no-go, as stated in Graham Nelson's Player's Bill of Rights.
+One thing that 99.9 % of all players are not so fond of is sudden death.
+I personally don't mind dangerous situations at all, but being shut out of the game without a warning is a no-go, as stated in Graham Nelson's Player's Bill of Rights.
 To spoil a simple puzzle on day 2: There's a spider web with something behind it.
 Might be you have something useful in your inventory.
 You try to get rid of the web by trying a few commands.
 And without prior warning there suddenly is a spider (well, that's not too much of a surprise) that bites you, and the bite is poisonous, and the poison kills you after a few moves.
 Is there an anti-venom?
 Might be, I never found out.
 Did I save the game a few moves earlier?
 No, but from then on I saved frequently.
 Damn mood killer.
 And this isn't the only sudden death spot by far.
 Getting killed without a warning that makes you save your game is bad design, full stop.

 The Packaging

 Misleading header, there's no game box obviously.
 BUT.
 Quick excursion in case you're not familiar with game packaging back in the 1980's.
-Back then, Infocom was the alpha developer of text adventures for several reasons, one of them being their ridiculously abundant packaging details.
-The cardboard box contained the game disk ans a printed manual, but also hilarious add-ons in form of... "stuff" from the game world, such as ficticious maps, flyers or blueprints along with fake ID cards, magazines and bank notes and even 3D glasses, iron-on patches and glow-in-the-dark stones.
-The company called this stuff "feelies", as it let you immerse further into the game world.
+Back then, Infocom was the alpha male of text adventures developers.
+For several reasons, one of them being their ridiculously abundant packaging details.
+The cardboard box contained the game disk and a printed manual, but also hilarious add-ons in form of... "stuff" from the game world, such as ficticious maps, flyers or blueprints along with fake ID cards, magazines and bank notes and even 3D glasses, iron-on patches and glow-in-the-dark stones.
+The company called this stuff "feelies", as they let you immerse further into the game world.
 Opening an Infocom game box was a little bit like Christmas.
 Now, what's the link to a freeware text adventure from 1998 that back in its time didn't see a commercial release?
 Well, back in the bad old times, Michal Gentry actually sold feelies!
 There was no box, but if you paid ahead you could receive an A4 envelope with a map and a necklace.
 If you're not into feelies that's probably plainly weird to you, but for a collector like me laying my greedy hands on those feelies is as close to sex as collecting gets.
 Which is not very close, but you get the picture.

 The map is not very detailed but it makes up for that in sheer beauty.
 The pendant is... nice.
 So, three thumbs up for Gentry's "feelies"!
 I myself am constantly thinking about digital feelies for my game efforts, but real feelies are a whole different thing, especially when designed and manufactured so professionally.
 Only thing sadly missing is a box.